Cassie Ventura: 2004–2007: Cassie

-Ryan Leslie spotted Ventura at clubs and parties in late 2004 frequently.
-The two wrote a duet called "Kiss Me", and after recording the track, Leslie played the song for music executive Tommy Mottola.
+Ryan Leslie often saw Ventura at clubs and parties in late 2004.
+The two wrote a duet, "Kiss Me", and Leslie played a recording of it for music executive Tommy Mottola.
 Mottola offered Ventura a management deal, and Leslie signed her to NextSelection Lifestyle Group.
 Leslie wrote and produced Ventura's first single, "Me & U", in 2005.
 The song became a club hit in Germany.
 During this time, Sean Combs heard "Me & U" in a club, and Leslie convinced him to partner his Bad Boy Records with Leslie's NextSelection imprint for the release of Ventura's debut album.